mAbduqayum/python-workbook/018_triangle_heron/triangle_heron.md

 ## Task
 - Read the lengths of all three sides (as `float`)
 - Calculate and display the area using Heron's formula
+- Triangle sides are guaranteed to form a valid triangle

 ## Examples
 **Example 1:**